tristerry08-coder/Navio/tools/python/maps_generator/README.md

 git checkout 2023.06.04-13-android
 ```

-The app version can be found in the "About" section of Organic Maps app.
+The app version can be found in the "About" section of CoMaps.

 2. Build the `generator_tool` binary (run from the root of the repo):